The Tool Shed Blog

 • MouseFlow: Spots activity trends that are critical, conversion funnel gaps, interaction with an opt-in form, and enables on-site survey feature.

-Using the tools above helps to understand and remark relevant insights to improve and optimize these four following bullet metrics:
+Using the tools above helps to understand and make relevant insights that improve and optimize these four following bullet metrics.
+Companies who have optimized UX reported significant boosts to their ROI, thanks in part to effective implementation of heatmap tools, targeted strategies, and well-placed CTAs:

 • Accessibility: Load time, adequate design, easy-to-read structure, appropriate ALT tags, and functional links.